Felix-code/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - A script that adds execute permission to the owner of the file
 - A script that grants execute permission to the owner and group.
 - A script that grants execute permission to all.
+- A script that grants only other users the permission to read, write and execute.